tallbl0nde/NX-Activity-Log/README.md

   * I think I know a way to fix this but if it impacts you you'll have to launch this app in title mode for now.
 * Having a lot of games logged causes a long pause/freeze when loading the 'All Activity' screen
   * Once I learn how to handle threads this won't be a problem :)
-* Changing the date while a game is minimised causes incorrect playtime/play sessions to be shown
-  * Nothing I can do as the time has literally been changed!

 ## Credits